RomanPilyushin/Hacken/README.md

 2. **Fetching Transactions**:

     - A new block is mined, and the application receives the block's data, including its transactions.
-    - Each transaction is processed and saved to the H2 database, if it’s not already present.
+    - Each transaction is processed and saved to the Postgres database, if it’s not already present.
 3. **Querying Transactions**:

     - A user makes a request to the API, such as `/api/transactions/from/0x123456...` to retrieve all transactions sent from a specific Ethereum address.
-    - The application queries the H2 database and returns the stored transactions matching the request.
+    - The application queries the Postgres database and returns the stored transactions matching the request.
 4. **Ensuring Consistency**:

-    - If a transaction is requested that isn't yet in the H2 database (e.g., by transaction hash), the application will fetch it from Infura, save it to the database, and return the transaction data.
+    - If a transaction is requested that isn't yet in the Postgres database (e.g., by transaction hash), the application will fetch it from Infura, save it to the database, and return the transaction data.

-This setup allows users to efficiently manage and query Ethereum transaction data using a simple, scalable REST API backed by a local database (H2).
+This setup allows users to efficiently manage and query Ethereum transaction data using a simple, scalable REST API backed by a local database (Postgres).

 ### Requirements Breakdown and Current Implementation: